warw511/Readthedocs-TCC/docs/source/_build/html/_sources/index.rst.txt

    "true" in Json.
 When unchecked it will be considered "false".

 Below the checkbox, there are 2 more items: *Control Interval* and *Market Name*.
-Control interval will take in items of a float value, and Market Name will take in a string item.
+Control interval will take in items of a floating point precision value, and Market Name will take in a string item.

 **RTU**

 .. image:: _images/rtu_Agent.JPG